Fannie Mae, Freddie Mac shares tumble as Treasury overhaul plan disappoints

 The plan, released on Thursday, outlined a raft of administrative and legislative recommendations for overhauling Fannie and Freddie, which guarantee more than half of all U.S. mortgages and are known as government sponsored entities, or GSEs.

-Investors and analysts said the plan, presented in a 53-page report, left many questions unanswered, failing to provide the concrete timelines or a recapitalisation plan that many had hoped for.
+Investors and analysts said the plan, presented in a 53-page report, left many questions unanswered, failing to provide the concrete timelines or a recapitalization plan that many had hoped for.

 “There was a build up of expectations that was never going to be met by this type of report,” Isaac Boltansky, director of policy research at Washington-based Compass Point Research & Trading, told Reuters on Friday.
 Though an important first step on the long-road to overhauling Fannie and Freddie, the report “delivered less than what some investors hoped for,” he added.

-Many investors had had high hopes that the plan, which has been led by Treasury Secretary Steve Mnuchin, would recommend swift and bold actions to recapitalise Fannie and Freddie, remove them from conservatorship and start delivering returns for private shareholders.
+Many investors had high hopes that the plan, led by Treasury Secretary Steve Mnuchin, would recommend swift and bold actions to recapitalize Fannie and Freddie, remove them from conservatorship and start delivering returns for private shareholders.

 While the Treasury holds warrants representing 80% of Fannie and Freddie’s common stock, as well as senior preferred stock, a handful of hedge funds also have stakes in both classes of securities.
 They have lobbied the Trump administration to take up housing reform, arguing the conservatorship has allowed the Treasury to illegally seize Fannie and Freddie’s profits.
 Some hedge funds have sued the government over the conservatorship.